Gabriel Lázaro-Muñoz

 Member, HMS Center for Bioethics

-Gabriel Lázaro-Muñoz, PhD, JD, is an Assistant Professor of Psychiatry in the Center for Bioethics at Harvard Medical School and the Department of Psychiatry at Massachusetts General Hospital.
+Gabriel Lázaro-Muñoz, PhD, JD, is Assistant Professor of Psychiatry at Harvard Medical School, the Department of Neurosurgery and the Department of Psychiatry at Massachusetts General Hospital, and faculty member of the Center for Bioethics at HMS.
 Dr. Lázaro-Muñoz combines his background in neuroscience, law, and bioethics to examine ethical, legal, and social implications (ELSI) of emerging technologies in neuroscience and genomics.
-To study these issues, he mainly uses embedded approaches such as participant-observation, in-depth interviews with stakeholders, surveys (national and international), and ethical, legal, and policy analysis
+To study these issues, he mainly uses embedded approaches such as participant-observation, in-depth interviews with stakeholders, surveys (national and international), and ethical, legal, and policy analysis.

 The brain is a key common thread in his work.
 Dr. Lázaro-Muñoz’s genomics research focuses on psychiatric genetics and his neuroethics research examines the development of emerging neurotechnologies (e.g., deep brain stimulation; DBS) and their use in different populations.
 In most of his projects, Dr. Lázaro-Muñoz works closely with scientists developing the technologies or tools studied, and he obtains input from diverse stakeholders.
 This helps anticipate and contextualize emerging ELSI issues to develop informed research questions and analysis.
 Dr. Lázaro-Muñoz’s goal is to generate research products that are highly informed and help push discussions about how to manage emerging technology into policy action.